laravel-notification-channels/webhook/README.md

 In order to let your Notification know which URL should receive the Webhook data, add the `routeNotificationForWebhook` method to your Notifiable model.

-This method needs to return the URL where the notification Webhook will receive a POST request.
+This method needs to return a single URL, or an array of URLS, where the notification Webhook will receive a POST request.

 ```php
 public function routeNotificationForWebhook()